yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 (float.rand (((exec.stackdepth integer.% exec.do*count) boolean.fromfloat ((((exec.stackdepth) boolean.swap code.do*count) integer.abs) boolean.not boolean.not boolean.not exec.do*count boolean.not)) float.pow ()) float.shove ())
 ```

+TODO: add visualization of the stack (GIF).

 The most crazy way:
 ```push
 (exec.equal boolean_swap float_add exec.yankdup exec.yankdup exec.y boolean.rot (code.cdr integer.stackdepth float.mult) integer.yank exec.equal integer.rot exec.equal boolean.not exec.y boolean.not)
 ```

+# Summary

+Were you ever wondering why is the part of our brain that is responsible for processing signals from our eyes located on the back side of our brain?
+Wouldn't it be more logical to put it to the front side?
+Or why the giraffe *** nerve is twice as long as its neck, while it could be only a couple of centimeters work?

 TODO: (false) vs (boolean.rand) (both are right in 50% of cases).